Kilmany, Logie, Forret Den

 But I did find a rather nice Black Spleenwort fern.

 There were also lots of promising leaves, so I might go back for another look later.
-The top of the den has been used for fly tipping, but the lower part was rather nice.
+The top of the den has been used for fly tipping, but the lower part was untouched.